 Rewritten from an article published in "Rethinking the Place of Reason in Education."
 The Yearbook of the Forty-Third Annual Meeting of the South Atlantic Philosophy of Education Society.

-REASON AND AUTHORITY IN EDUCATION:
+AUTHORITY IN EDUCATION:

 Is the study of psychology appropriate to teacher preparation?

 ©1999 Edward G. Rozycki